zyx/manual/Panel.md

 	- Use the circle tool (F5) to position a placeholder by its center.
 		The size of the circle does not matter, only the center point.
 		A `create*Centered()` function call is generated in C++.
-	- Use the rectangle tool (F4) to to position a placeholder by its top-left point.
+	- Or use the rectangle tool (F4) to to position a placeholder by its top-left point.
 		This should only be used when the component's size needs to be defined on the panel, such as a rectangular LED display.
 		A `create*()` function call is generated in C++.
 - Set the color of each shape depending on the component's type.